How to Convert an Angle Grinder Into a Circular Saw Safely

 🧰 What it means to “convert” an angle grinder into a circular saw

-A typical circular saw is a drivetrain (motor + spindle), a blade, and a guard plus a shoe or base plate that stabilizes the cut.
-An angle grinder already provides the motor and spindle, but it does not include the rest of the geometry and safety features needed for woodworking-style plunge or straight-line cutting.
+A typical circular saw uses a motor, spindle, blade, guard, and shoe or base plate.
+The shoe keeps the cut stable and helps control depth.
+An angle grinder already gives you the motor and spindle, but it does not give you the full cutting geometry or safety features needed for straight wood cuts.

-A safe DIY “circular saw” conversion focuses on:
+A safer DIY “circular saw” conversion focuses on:

 - Rigid mounting so the grinder cannot shift under load